JavaScript is required

 The department's Gender Equality Action Plan for 2022-25 (the action plan) affirms our commitment to promoting workplace gender equality, ensuring a gender equitable and respectful workplace for all staff in government schools and our corporate workplaces.

-This collaboration ensured the plan considered diverse perspectives and voices, with more than 15,000 DET staff contributing.
+This collaboration ensured the plan considered diverse perspectives and voices, with more than 15,000 department staff contributing.

 The data from the 2021 audit has informed the development of the 4-year plan and points to areas where action is needed to address imbalances.

-Audit reports will be produced periodically across the life of the plan and will help us to track our progress and identify where to focus our future actions in our annual implementation plans.
+Audit reports have been produced periodically across the life of the plan to help us track our progress and identify where to focus our future actions in our annual implementation plans.

 Where we want to be